-Every child has the right to education.
-Every child has the right to life.
-Every child has the right to enough food and clean water.
+Every of the r educ Every has the to l right Every child has the right to enough food and clean water.
 Every child has the right to an adequate standard of living.
 No child should be used as cheap labour or as a soldier.
 Every child has the right to a name and a nationality.
 Every child has the right to say what they think and be heard.
 Every child has the right to meet their friends and join groups.
-Every child has the right to health care.
-Every child has the right to be kept safe and not to be hurt or neglected.
+Every chi the rigi health ht to the rig kept s not to h af b ild has t to be fe and e hurt ected.
 HEALTHCARE

 TEACHER BACKGROUND NOTES As a young boy growing up in Blantyre, along the banks of the River Clyde, David loved to study different types of plants.
 He used a book called Culpeper's Complete Herbal to identify plants with healing properties.
-David's interest in natural science and his desire to help others inspired him to study medicine at Anderson's College in Glasgow, which is now part of Strathclyde University.
+David's interest in natural science and his desire to help others inspired him to study medicine at Anderson's College in Glasgow, which is now a part of Strathclyde University.

 Once David graduated as a doctor, he set sail for Africa to work as a medical missionary.
 At the time, scientific and medical understanding in Britain was not as advanced as today.
 For example, David and his colleagues thought a fever was an illness, rather than a symptom of an illness.
 David worked closely with African traditional healers (also known as diviners) because he found there were a lot of diseases in Africa that were different to the ones in Britain.
-At this time modern-day germ theory did not exist nor did the discipline of tropical medicine.
-Traditional healers taught him what they knew about these illnesses and showed him African plants that had special healing qualities.
-But there were still many diseases that had no known cause (viruses like malaria and trypanosomiasis were unknown), treatments or cures.
-One of the worst illnesses David experienced was malaria but no-one knew exactly what it was and what caused it.
+At this time, modern-day germ theory did not exist nor did the discipline of tropical medicine.
+Traditional healers taught him what they knew about these illnesses and showed him which African plants had special healing qualities.
+But there were still many diseases (viruses like malaria and trypanosomiasis were unknown) that had no known cause, treatments or cures.
+One of the worst illnesses that David experienced was malaria, but no-one knew exactly what it was and what caused it.
 However, when David's two children got malaria, he was able to closely study their symptoms and began to work out a treatment.
 He used quinine (a liquid from the bark of trees found in South America) mixed with rhubarb and other ingredients to make a special medicine.
 He advised that people suffering from malaria should take enough of this medicine to make their ears ring!
 The medicine was named 'Livingstone's Rousers' because it would rouse even the sickest of patients.
-Livingstone's Rousers were 'composed of from six to eight grains of resin of jalap, the same of rhubarb, and three each of calomel and quinine, made up into four pills, with tincture of cardamoms, usually relieved all the symptoms in five or six hours.
+Livingstone's Rousers were "composed of from six to eight grains of resin of jalap, the same of rhubarb, and three each of calomel and quinine, made up into four pills, with tincture of cardamoms, usually relieved all the symptoms in five or six hours.
 Four pills are a full dose for a man - one will suffice for a woman.
-They received from our men the name of 'rousers,' from their efficacy in rousing up even those most prostrated' from Livingstone, David, and Charles Livingstone.
+They received from our men the name of 'rousers,' from their efficacy in rousing up even those most prostrated" from Livingstone, David, and Charles Livingstone.
 1865.
 Narrative of an Expedition to the Zambesi and Its Tributaries.
-London: John Murray (accessible http://www. gutenberg.org/ebooks/2519) The David Livingstone Birthplace museum collection includes examples of the Livingstone Rousers and also of the traditional healer or diviner medical kits.
+London: John Murray (accessible www.gutenberg. org/ebooks/2519) The David Livingstone Birthplace Museum collection includes examples of the Livingstone Rousers and also of traditional healer or diviner medical kits.